 TRADITIONAL CHINESE MEDICINE

-- General treatments of colds and flus
+General treatments of colds and flues

 Raynauds (cold extremities)

-Quite often Chinese herbs are recommended in conjunction with other modalities such as cupping, heat and massage to encourage faster rehabilitation.
+Often Chinese herbs are recommended in conjunction with other modalities such as cupping, heat and massage to encourage faster rehabilitation.